-After the resignation of Dr. Loke Yu alias Loke Hoi Lam as independent non-executive director of the Company with effect from 3 April 2018, appointment of Ms. Ng Kwok Fun as non-executive director of the Company with effect from 23 June 2017 and appointment of Mr. Heng Pei Neng, Roy as independent non-executive director of the Company with effect from 3 April 2018, up to date of this report, the number of directors in the board remained at eight.
+After the resignation of Dr. Loke Yu alias Loke Hoi Lam as independent non-executive director of the Company with effect from 3 April 2018 and appointment of Mr. Heng Pei Neng, Roy as independent non-executive director of the Company with effect from 3 April 2018, up to date of this report, the number of directors in the board remained at eight.
 The current Board comprises two executive directors (one of whom is the Chairman of the Board), three non-executive directors and three independent non-executive directors.
-Biographical details of the directors and the familial relationship between the directors are set out in the section headed "Directors and Senior Management" on pages 33 and 34.
+Biographical details of the directors and the familial relationship between the directors are set out in the section headed "Directors and Senior Management" on pages 37 to 38.